avirupnandi1/EcommerceApp/README.md

 - Secure user authentication powered by Firebase Authentication allowing customers to easily sign up, log in, and manage their accounts.

-- Integration with the Firebase Cloud Firestore database enabling real-time data syncing across users and easy content management.
+- Integration with the Firebase Cloud Firestore database enabling real-time data syncing across users & easy content management.

 - Implementation of the Razorpay API for quick, reliable and secure checkouts and payments processing.